 - 26 = the number of working days assumed in a month (total calendar days minus 4 Sundays)

-This is the formula prescribed by the Payment of Gratuity Act 1972.
-Some employers voluntarily offer a more generous formula — for example, using 30 instead of 26 — but the statutory minimum is always 15/26.
+This is the formula the Payment of Gratuity Act 1972 prescribes.
+Some employers voluntarily use a more generous version, say 30 instead of 26, but the statutory minimum stays at 15/26.

 Step 3: Work Through an Example